gamedevware/charon/docs/gamedata/generating_source_code.rst

 Optimizations
 """""""""""""

-Two of these add work at load time and six remove code from the output.
+Two of these add work at load time and seven remove code from the output.
 Everything removed is code the game would otherwise carry unused, so on a large project the difference in compile time and binary size is worth having - but each one takes a feature away, and the loader will not warn you at runtime.